-Syphilis is a sexually transmitted infection (STI) caused by a bacterium (bug) called Treponema pallidum.
-It enters the body through tiny breaks in the skin, mainly in the genital area or the mouth.
+Syphilis is a sexually transmitted infection (STI) caused by a bug that gets into your body through tiny breaks in your skin, mainly in your genital area or mouth.

-- Many people do not get any symptoms and would not know they had syphilis without having a blood test.
+- Many people don't get any symptoms and would not know they had syphilis without having a blood test.

 - Treatment is normally with injections of an antibiotic called penicillin.

-- If left untreated, the syphilis bacteria eventually causes damage to the internal organs.
+- If left untreated, the syphilis bacteria eventually causes damage to your internal organs.
 People without symptoms can still develop these problems later on if not treated.

 How do you get syphilis?

-Syphilis is highly infectious in the earlier stages, so it is important to diagnose and treat it as soon as possible to prevent its spread.
+Syphilis is highly infectious in the earlier stages, so it's important to diagnose and treat it as soon as possible to prevent its spread.

-For those who do get symptoms, syphilis is divided into three stages: primary, secondary and tertiary.
+For those who do get symptoms, syphilis is divided into 3 stages: primary, secondary and tertiary.